MEDVi Reviews 2026: Cost, Complaints & Legit Check

 - You have insurance and want help with prior authorization

-- You want structured coaching and accountability
+- You want brand-name GLP-1s with a structured coaching and accountability program

 - You can afford the higher total cost ($444+/month)